Skip to content

 Organization Identities

 For teams that need formal membership management, Auths provides organization identities with role-based access control.
+The org's KEL anchors every membership grant and revocation, so "who was authorized when" is provable from the log itself.

 Creating an Organization

-auths org init --name "my-org"
+auths org create --name "my-org"

 This creates a dedicated KERI-based organization identity with an admin self-attestation.
 The creator receives all capabilities: SignCommit, SignRelease, ManageMembers, and RotateKeys.